PrometheusVault/ember/docs/operations.md

 falls back to a normal shell.
 Need a plain shell immediately?
 Prefix your tmux command with `EMBER_SKIP_AUTO_REPL=1`, e.g., `EMBER_SKIP_AUTO_REPL=1 tmux new-window`.

+- The HUD status bar now lives at the top of the screen and refreshes every two seconds.
+It shows the session name, host, current path, the active pane command, the vault directory, battery/AC state (via `scripts/tmux_battery.sh`), plus the date/time.
+On Pi boards without a battery the indicator falls back to `AC Powered`.
+- Customize the status line by editing `templates/tmux.conf` (for new installs) or adjusting `~/.tmux.conf` on an existing node; reload tmux with `prefix + :source-file ~/.tmux.conf`.

 ## Alpine provisioning & upgrades

 Provisioning or refreshing a node happens entirely from the console: